 - Side effects of medication

-For example, a study from The Permanente Journal found that CBD may benefit individuals that suffer from both anxiety and insomnia.
+A study from The Permanente Journal found that CBD may benefit individuals that suffer from both anxiety and insomnia.
 The study was conducted with 103 adult participants.
 Each participant was given CBD in various doses, ranging from 25 to 175 mg.
 The study found that a low dose of 25 mg was effective in treating anxiety while a higher dose was required to improve sleep.

 When the researchers first followed up on the participants, 66.7% reported better quality of sleep.
 In the second follow up, 56.1% reported an improvement in sleep patterns.
-The study concluded that CBD may help individuals with anxiety-related disorders such as insomnia.

 The same article also cited a separate study on CBD’s effect on cortisol levels (a stress hormone).
 That cross study found that there was a decrease in cortisol levels in participants that took 300 mg or 600 mg of CBD.
 The CBD intake also resulted in the participants experiencing sedation.

 Another major cause of insomnia is chronic pain.
 A peer-reviewed study from The Journal of Pain (from the United States Association for the Study of Pain) found that 67-88% of those who have a chronic pain disorder report disrupted sleep.
 Additionally, 50% of those with insomnia also suffer from chronic pain.

 To get a good night’s rest, our bodies must be able to relax.
 If you feel constant pain during the night, your nervous system will remain active, making it difficult to fall asleep.